zanuka/lynx-vue-genesis/README.md

    - Built-in debug panel to visualize thread communication
    - Console logging with thread identification
    - Error handling and fallbacks for robustness

+5. **Cross-Platform Component System**
+   - Components organized into platform-specific directories
+   - Automatic platform detection at runtime
+   - Adaptive components that use the right implementation per platform

+### Component Types

+- **Common Components**: Work universally across all platforms
+- **Platform-Specific Components**: Optimized for specific platforms (iOS, Android, web)
+- **Adaptive Components**: Automatically use the right implementation based on platform

 ### Example Component